iRoninIT/vsc-ruby-rails/README.md

 It only adds tasks that are not already present in the file by comparing the `command`.

 Unfortunately the tasks added dynamically are not visible when you open `Tasks: Run Tasks`, only in `Show All Tasks`.
 Installing tasks make them more accessible.

+The advantage of the extension tasks (over the installed) is that they are available only if their condition are met (eg. if `bin/rails` exists for `Run Rails Server` etc).

 ### Install rdbg VSC launch config